 This short course is specifically designed for EU qualified architects (covered by the Professional Qualifications Directive) who are working or preparing to work in the UK, but it equally serves as a refresher course if you are returning to practice after taking time out from your career.
-The Sir John Cass Faculty of Art, Architecture and Design at London Metropolitan University is a Royal Institute of British Architects (RIBA) Continued Professional Development (CPD) provider.
+The Sir John Cass School of Art, Architecture and Design at London Metropolitan University is a Royal Institute of British Architects (RIBA) Continued Professional Development (CPD) provider.

 This short course will give you an introduction to all aspects of working as an architect in the UK.
 This includes making appointments and setting fees, and working with sub-consultants and the wider design team.
 You will also gain an understanding of the constraints around the construction industry such as planning, appointing contractors and the different contractual options, and managing health and safety and risk.
 It will also contain sessions on professionalism, the roles of the Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA) and an introduction to British law.

 The course covers similar ground to the RIBA Part 3 course, but will not lead to accreditation as an architect.
 It is designed for people who have already qualified in the European Economic Area and who have a qualification covered by the Professional Qualifications Directive (2005/36/EC).
 For more details on qualification equivalence, contact the ARB.
 For the accredited RIBA 3 Examination in Professional Practice, please visit our RIBA 3 course page.